 There are more expensive ones available too, like the Boss Dr. Beat, which is one of the top metronomes that anyone can buy, and it has some fancy features (like programming options and counting vocalizations) and is pretty heavy-duty, but I think it’s a bit overkill for a musician who just wants something to practice at home with.

-This is especially true for people who are new to using a metronome or being a brand new player in general.
+This is especially true for people who are new to using a metronome or being a brand-new players in general.
 You don’t want to be overwhelmed by too many features, and you probably won’t fully benefit from them at this point in time.

 Instead, a nice portable metronome that does one job will do the trick and should keep you diligent and focused.
 You will get the most out of your practice time and improve quicker by minimizing all possible distractions.

 Every musician will have their own personal preferences when it comes to different types of metronomes on the market.
 In my opinion, the most important thing is that you are committing to practicing with one.
 When it comes to mechanical vs. electronic metronomes, it doesn’t really matter much.
 It’s better that you just pick one that interests you and go with it.

 Despite some of the smaller individual features that you might come across on some of them, they are all designed to do one main thing – provide a perfect beat for you to play to.